UniversalDependencies/docs/_grc-pos/INTJ.md

 ### Definition

-Interjection is an invariable word which is typically used in exclamations to express joy, pain, and etc.
+Interjection is an invariable word which is typically used in exclamations to express joy, pain, etc.

 #### Examples

-* ὦ "oh"
+* _ὦ_ "oh"
-* ἀμήν "verily"
+* _ἀμήν_ "verily"